I’ve said it before: The onlyway to truly succeed in a creative career is to do great work and be great to work with.

 Is Your Portfolio Helping You Or Hurting You?

-Every portfolio communicates a message about the artist to whom it belongs.
+Every concept art or illustration portfolio communicates a message about the artist to whom it belongs.

 Many artists are not in control of the message that their portfolio is sending.